a-mercier/react-native-page-flipper/README.md

+# React Native Flip Page

+This version is an updated version of the original package (avoiding legacy dependencies).

 This package allows you use a cool page curl effect on your React Native apps, it works on Android, iOS, and Web.
 Check out the [demo](https://chris24elias.github.io/react-native-page-flipper/) here